-Cabbage and Kielbasa come together to form a perfect Polish summer hunter’s stew.
-It’s made from young cabbage, that is at its peak at the begging of the summer, with the addition of a smoky Polish sausage and a fragrant dill.
+Kielbasa and Cabbage come together to form a perfect Polish summer hunter’s stew.
+It’s made from young cabbage, that is at its peak at the begging of the summer, with the addition of smoky Polish sausage and fragrant dill.
 It makes for a delicious European treat.
 It is different from traditional Bigos also know as Hunter’s stew where you would use sauerkraut in addition to fresh cabbage and different cuts of meat in addition to kielbasa.
 This summer version is much lighter and it’s perfect for entertainment.

-Cabbage and Kielbasa pair together to form one of the most popular Polish dishes.
-It’s repeated often, when the summer arrives with it’s abundance of young (new) cabbage.
+Kielbasa and Cabbage pair together to form one of the most popular Polish dishes.
+It’s repeated often when the summer arrives with its abundance of young (new) cabbage.
 Almost every home cook will have their own particular spin on it.
-They may differ by: types of meat, or spices, or other additions like wine or tomato paste.
+They may differ by types of meat, or spices, or other additions like wine or tomato paste.

 And some other folks may skip the kielbasa altogether and make this summer hunter’s stew only with vegetables.
-You may add mushrooms like in this Kapusta (Sauerkraut with Mushrooms) recipe.
+For a vegan version, you may add mushrooms instead of sausage (like in this Kapusta (Sauerkraut with Mushrooms) recipe. )

-What to Serve This Summer Hunter’s Stew with
+What to Serve This Kielbasa and Cabbage Stew with

 It’s the same story with sauerkraut and beets.
 I love all of these veggies, while my husband doesn’t care for them.
 However, I think it’s all in the preparation.
 He claimed not to like spinach but he likes my Greek Spinach Rice.
 He claims to not like sauerkraut but he likes my Sauerkraut and Mushroom Pierogi.